Subitizing got you stumped? Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 - Can you count to check?

-You might also encourage counting is by allowing too much time to respond.
+You might also encourage counting by allowing too much time to respond.
 Remember, the goal is to recognize the quantity quickly, without counting.
 This is especially true with larger numbers.
 Instead of counting, encourage students to use what they already know.
 Breaking larger groups into smaller sets helps them subitize faster.

 Emphasize quick recognition of patterns.
 This leaves brain power for other parts of problem solving.
 It’s a similar process to reading.
 When students automatically recognize words, they can attend more to comprehension.
 Similarly, automatic recognition of patterns allows students to do some “mental gymnastics” to solve math problems.
 Being automatic from the beginning prepares students for mental math.